zach-zhiling-zheng/Reticular_Chemist/README.md

 # Reticular_Chemist

+Please check out https://arxiv.org/abs/2306.14915 for more details and examples.

 This Python script generates prompt for GPT-4 to guide a human apprentice in a research project to develop new MOFs in reticular chemistry.